nicklockwood/layout/README.md

 If the Layout framework throws an error during XML parsing, mounting, or updating, the `LayoutViewController` will detect it and display the *Red Box*, which is a full-screen overlay that displays the error message along with a reload button.
 Pressing reload will reset the layout state and re-load the layout XML file.

-When you load an XML layout file in the iOS Simulator, the Layout framework will attempt to find the original source XML file for the layout and load that instead of the static version bundled into the compiled app (if multiple source files match the bundled file name, you will be asked to choose which one to load).
+When you load an XML layout file in the iOS Simulator, the Layout framework will attempt to find the original source XML file for the layout and load that instead of the static version bundled into the compiled app.

 This means that you can go ahead and fix the errors in your XML file, then reload it *without* restarting the simulator, or recompiling the app.

+**Note:** If multiple source files match the bundled file name, you will be asked to choose which one to load.
+See the [Ignore File](#ignore-file) section below if you need to exclude certain files from the search process.

 You can reload at any time, even if there was no error, by pressing Cmd-R in the simulator (not in Xcode itself, as that will recompile the app). `LayoutViewController` will detect that key combination and reload the XML, provided that it is the current first responder on screen.

-**Note:** This only works for changes you make to the layout XML file itself, not for Swift code changes in your view controller, or other resources such as images.
+**Note:** This only works for changes you make to your layout XML files, or in your `Localizable.strings` file, not for Swift code changes in your view controller, or other resources such as images.

 The live reloading feature, combined with the gracious handling of errors, means that it should be possible to do most of your interface development without needing to recompile the app.